ingeno/mend-scan-action/README.md

 ### Prerequisites

 Before you can run the action you must have at least a product created on the Mend Web App or through the SCA API.
-Once you have a product created, you will be able to copy the Product Token from the Product Settings page or the Integrate page and add it as a variable in your Github repo or pass it directly as an input (`prodcut-token`) as shown above.
+Once you have a product created, you will be able to copy the Product Token from the Product Settings page or the Integrate page and add it as a variable in your Github repo or pass it directly as an input (`product-token`) as shown above.

 ### Additional Configuration